-Moist and tender Carrot cake packed with spices and filled with delicious, airy cream cheese mousse is a great idea any other time of the year, it is certainly a family favourite over Easter as well as over the Fall.
+This is the ultimate Carrot cake with cream cheese mousse filling!
+Moist and tender homemade carrot cake packed with spices and filled with delicious, airy cream cheese mousse is a great idea any other time of the year, it is certainly a must-make for Easter as well as over the Fall.

 For the carrot cake

 - Oil: This is an oil-based cake (no butter) that keeps the cakes super moist, soft, and fluffy.
 Butter-based cakes tend to harden in the fridge, with oil we won’t have this issue.
 Use no-flavor vegetable oil

 - Sugar: I am using a combination of granulated white and brown sugar.
 I absolutely love the brown sugar deep molasses flavor do not leave it out.
 If you want to learn about the different types of sugar and how to use them in baking, please read my Sugar guide.

 - Flour: I am using pasty flour to make this Carrot cake recipe but all-purpose works too, they are so-called “soft flour” which are low on protein resulting in a delicate, tender texture.
 If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my Flour guide.

 - Baking powder + Baking soda: Makes the cake tender and helps the rise

 - Salt: We always need at least a pinch of salt in any cake batter to balance the flavors

 - Spices: I recommend a combination of cinnamon, nutmeg, ginger, and cloves, or simply use pumpkin spice.
 I have a Homemade pumpkin spice recipe.
 Feel free to use any spice you prefer.